 Last Updated on

-The placenta is a flattened, circular organ that develops during pregnancy and is attached to the wall of the uterus.
+The placenta is an important organ that develops in the uterus during pregnancy to provide oxygen and nutrients to the baby, and to remove waste products from the baby’s blood.
+It’s a flattened, circular organ that gets attached to the wall of the uterus.
 It provides for all the nutritional needs of the baby and carries out various other functions for the growing foetus.
 The placenta is attached to the baby by the umbilical cord.
-Commonly, the placenta attaches to the side or the top of the uterus.
+Commonly, the placenta attaches to the side or the top of the uterus, but in rare cases, it might attach itself to the lower area of the uterus.
+It’s called a low-lying placenta.
 The placenta is delivered soon after the birth of the baby.

 Importance of the Placenta